nadeemmh/nadeemmh.github.io/_posts/2018-09-13-predicting-football-results-with-statistical-modelling-dixon-coles-and-time-weighting.md

 The changes are motivated by a combination of intuition and statistics.
 The [Dixon-Coles](http://web.math.ku.dk/~rolf/teaching/thesis/DixonColes.pdf) model (named after the paper's authors) corrects for the basic model's underestimation of draws and it also incorporates a time component so that recent matches are considered more important in calculating average goals rate.
 This isn't a particularly novel idea for a blog post.
 There are numerous implementation of the Dixon-Coles model out there.
 Like any somewhat niche statistical modelling exercise, however, they are mostly available in R. I strongly recommend the excellent [opisthokonta blog](http://opisthokonta.net/?cat=48), especially if you're interested in more advanced models.
 If you're not interested in the theory and just want to start making predictions with R, then check out the [regista](https://github.com/Torvaney/regista) package on GitHub.

-As always, the corresponding [Jupyter notebook can be downloaded](2018-09-13-predicting-football-results-with-statistical-modelling-dixon-coles-and-time-weighting.ipynb) from [my GitHub](https://github.com/dashee87).
-I've also uploaded some Python files, if you want to bypass the highly engaging commentary.
+As always, the corresponding [Jupyter notebook can be downloaded](https://github.com/dashee87/blogScripts/blob/master/Jupyter/2018-09-13-predicting-football-results-with-statistical-modelling-dixon-coles-and-time-weighting.ipynb) from [my GitHub](https://github.com/dashee87).
+I've also uploaded some [Python files](https://github.com/dashee87/blogScripts/tree/master/Python/2018-09-13-dixon-coles-and-time-weighting), if you'd prefer to skip the highly engaging commentary.

 ## Data